Heart Disease Cholesterol | Heart Disease with High Cholesterol facts

 • Excessive cholesterol runs in the family

-Unfortunately, many persons with Excessive cholesterol have no apparent symptoms.
+Unfortunately, many people with excessive cholesterol have no apparent symptoms.
 A blood test is the only foolproof method of diagnosing high cholesterol levels.
 Your doctor may suggest a cholesterol screening as part of a routine checkup if you have risk factors for heart disease.

-Many modifications to your daily routine can significantly impact lowering high cholesterol.
+Many modifications to your daily routine can significantly affect lowering high cholesterol.

 In some cases, medication may be necessary to lower cholesterol levels.
 Your doctor can create a personalized treatment plan.